watplugin/wat/changelist.md

     So now instead we append the container to a const collection on the test double instead.
 This is valid for now but we may have to update it come 4.0 but for now it is okay.

+## 27th December

+- Add Script Template Generator (commit  219bcb3)

+    You can define your own templates in Godot 3.2.
+WAT now includes a button that will add a WAT Template to your script_templates folder (if it isn't already created, WAT will create it)